Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

     (unless other limits are specified by the :kword:`PROR` keyword).

-  .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="ORBLISTING" LEVEL="BASIC" APPEAR="Printed orbitals" KIND="CHOICE" LIST="No,Few,NoCore,All">
+  .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="ORBLISTING" LEVEL="BASIC" APPEAR="Printed orbitals" KIND="CHOICE" LIST="----,No,Few,NoCore,All">
               %%Keyword: ORBListing <basic>
               <HELP>
               Select how extensive orbital list you want in the output file.